CASTLE FACULTY FELLOWS

 the pandemic – both through the Peer2Peer network, through informal

 experiences, and through interactions with the BEES and Biology departments.
+She is currently interested in effective lab teaching in the remote learning environment.

 Professor and Department Head, Computer Science